 Most repeaters are located on remote hill tops to help increase coverage.
 This is no different for a number of the repeaters that are members of the South West Cluster.
 Although it brings a massive coverage area improvement, a remote hill top does introduce internet provision problems and cost.

 A few of the repeater groups either already had broad band on site or managed to share a connection with an existing site user.
 For the rest, we had to find a back haul link to the nearest broad band service.

-We invested instead in a 5GHz link from the Lansdown site back to my home QTH, around 6.8Km.
+We invested instead in a 5GHz link from the Lansdown site back to my home QTH, around 6.8Km away.

 It was amazing how fast the cluster grew.
-However we did have a few repeater groups leave a well, but other than the lack of politeness in pre-warning us of their disconnection.
-Leaving was again down to the individual repeater groups.
+However, we did have a few repeater groups leave as well, but other than the lack of politeness in pre-warning us of their disconnection, leaving the SWC was again down to the individual repeater groups.

-In 2019 we published a high level view of the network, it was amazing how big it had become, equally it also started alarms ringing as we grew, we got ever closer to the maximum number of 15 repeaters.
+In 2019 we published a high level view of the network, it was amazing how big it had become, equally it also started alarms ringing as we grew, we got ever closer to the maximum number of 15 repeaters that we could support.

 We investigated into buying an off the shelf Bridge unit, but this was a LOT of money, and that and on going maintenance support costs and a helpdesk in the USA, the purchase and running costs were eye watering this stopped us in our tracks.

 In Mid 2021 we started looking at the FreeDMR network.
 And with the help of the authors of the server software we built a Virtual server on a converted high end spec PC.
 The Authors were running a network that was primarily made up of MMDVM repeaters with one or two Motorola repeaters.
 This was one of the things that interested us, not only had they broken the 15 repeater restriction, but also allowed different equipment manufacutres to communicate.